Indian police detain protesting wrestlers, clear site

 Broadcaster NDTV quoted a senior police official who said “all protesters were detained and forcefully boarded in buses” because they had “violated law and order”.

-Police also removed tents and other items from the site where the protesters have been camped out, the AFP journalist said.
+Police also removed tents and other items from the site where the protesters have been camped out.
+Opposition politicians condemned the police actions.

 “Strongly condemn the way Delhi Police manhandled Sakshi Malik, Vinesh Phogat and other wrestlers.
 It’s shameful our champions are treated in this manner,” opposition politician Mamata Banerjee tweeted, calling for their release.